fAtsteD/reporting/README.md

     -   login - user login to the account
     -   password - password to the account
     -   api-url - main url to the reporting api
-    -   site-url - main url to the reporting site
     -   suburl-auth - related suburl to the some of part
     -   suburl-logout - related suburl to the some of part
     -   suburl-categories - related suburl to the some of part